jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 properties of the object are used instead to communicate an enhanced concept of type.
 For example, we might say that any object with an isbn and a title is a book.

-Duck typing is of course a much looser concept than an XML document's tag names and collisions are possible where objects co-incidentally share property names.
-In practice however, I find the looseness a strength more often than a weakness.
-Under a tag-based marshalling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the 'isa' relationship between a 'class' tagname and it's 'sub-tabname' may be difficult to track.
-It is likely that if I'm unaware of this, I'm not interested in the extended capabilities of the subclass and would rather just continue to recieve the base superclass capabilities as before.
-Under duck typing this is easy - becase the data consumer lists the

-Relationship between type of a node and its purpose in the document.
-Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
-This structure may be carefully designed but ultimately a looser interpretation of the structure can be safer.

 A third injection of type into json comes in the form of taking the first property of an object as being the tagname.
 Unsatisfactory,